nelsonjingusc/predictoriq-demo/docs/DEMO_GUIDE.md

 ## FAQ

+### Q: Why do I see errors when loading pages?

+**A**: This is expected!
+The demo is frontend-only.
+API calls to the backend (which is not included) will fail.
+The UI is designed to handle this gracefully with loading/error states.
+This allows you to see the complete UI design without needing the backend server.

 ### Q: Is the data real?

-**A**: Yes, in the full version.
-The public demo uses mock data to showcase UI/UX.
-The private backend fetches real data from Kalshi and Polymarket APIs.
+**A**: No data is displayed in this demo because the backend is not included.
+In the full version, the backend fetches real data from Kalshi and Polymarket APIs every 5-15 minutes.

 ### Q: How often is data updated?